 The Surface Laptop 2 was anointed ‘best for style’ in our Best Laptops 2019 guide, and design-wise, the Surface Laptop 3 remains largely unchanged.
 However, one key feature has seen the already stunning laptop receive a boost in the looks department.

-Throwing no shade on Alcantara, a design decision I believe helped the laptop stand out from rivals, the change to metal adds to the ultra-premium look and feel of the Surface Laptop 3 15.
+Throwing no shade on Alcantara, a design decision I believe helped the laptop stand out from rivals, the change to metal adds to the ultra-premium look and feel of the new Surface Laptop.

-The Surface Laptop 3 15 is by no means too large or a hassle to lug around – the footprint of this 15-inch device has to be one of the smallest and lightest for its size.
+The 15-inch model is by no means too large or a hassle to lug around – the footprint of this device has to be one of the smallest and lightest for its size.

 It weighs in at around 1.3kg and is just under 15mm thick.
 If you’ve ever wrestled with the conundrum of wanting a large Windows laptop but not wanting to feel like you are transporting a brick, the new Surface Laptop is in your wheelhouse.

 For ports, you get a USB-C 3.2 (not Thunderbolt 3 disappointingly), USB-A and headphone jack – not the worst selection, with many modern laptops ditching full-size USB-A ports, but it still isn’t great.
 The Surface Connect is there for charging, and keeps the spirit of MagSafe alive – popping out if trodden on or yanked.

 Related: Best Laptop 2020

 Surface Laptop 3 15 display – The 3:2 aspect ratio provides a stunning view

 The 3:2 aspect ratio of the Surface Laptop 3 is definitely something you’ll have to get used to and with the 15-inch screen size, it’s extremely striking.

 As a first-time 3:2 user, I initially found the display too overbearing; bordering on off-putting.
 This feeling didn’t last for long.